swiftlang/swift/docs/valref.rst

   We believe that ``[byref]`` is an independent concept and still very much needed, even with an explicit ``ref`` keyword.
-See also the BikeShed_ discussion at the end of this document.
+See also the Bikeshed_ discussion at the end of this document.

 Generics
 ========